 These are wonderful, out of the way locations, with unspoilt scenery, and excellent wildlife.

-Pronounced "Makgadikgadi," these salt pans in the centre of Botswana are the remnants of the largest lake in Africa, which dried up thousands of years ago.
+The Makgadikgadi Salt Pans in the centre of Botswana are the remnants of the largest lake in Africa, which dried up thousands of years ago.
 The shimmering white, deadly landscape adds to Botswana's adventurous reputation, with only the bravest of early explorers having the courage to try and cross the seemingly endless wasteland.

 We are fortunate nowadays to explore these pans from the comfort of a 4x4, and the luxury of lodges with swimming pools and shaded tents.
 However, even with these amenities, the Makgadikgadi Pans evoke a sense of adventure in travellers.
 Including the salt pans in a Botswana safari adds to the remarkable variety of your holiday, and to the beauty of your photo album.